proof88/PGE/PGE/docpages/menu-04-Networking.md

       //    This changes the calculation to:
       //    7*7 * 2 = 98 PKT/s @ 60 FPS total outgoing,
       //    that is 7*2 = 18 PKT/s @ 60 FPS to a single client.
       //
+      //    To clarify: even though we said the situation is everyone is shooting, here we will select the weapon change calculation because it generates more
+      //    traffic than continuous shooting.
+Because when shooting is continuous, this function has makes traffic as described below, and it is LESS than
+      //    the weapon changing traffic described above.
+      //
       //  - before v0.1.4:
       //    might generate 1 MsgWpnUpdateFromServer for updating bullet count for firing (wpn->pullTrigger() returns true), so: